Skip to main content

 Rashes on face and body

 Parvovirus B19 is transmitted through small droplets in the air when an infected person coughs or sneezes.
-You can also become infected through close contact, such as sharing drinking glasses or cutlery.
+You can also become infected through close contact - for example, by sharing drinking glasses or cutlery.

-The disease is most contagious before the rash breaks out - when you might think it's "just" a common cold.
+The disease is most contagious before the rash appears – when you might think it's “just” a common cold.
 Once the rash has appeared, the risk of infection is minimal.

-In most people, polio is a mild illness that does not require treatment.
+In most cases, slapped cheek syndrome is a mild illness that does not require treatment.
 But you should contact us if:

 • You are pregnant and have been in contact with an infected person